LiUzHiAn/CAP5415-Fall2012-Solution/Fall2012_PA1/readme.md

 This PA include two tasks:
 - The first is to implement convolution operation under different types of kernels and compare their outputs.
 - The second is to implement edge detection algorithm based on `Sobel` and `Prewitt` operators.
+These two approaches are based on first derivative of the source image.
+Later in 80's, some other approaches were introduced based on second derivative of the images.Marr-Hildreth algorithm is a typical one.
+And I've implemented this algorithm, you can check it out :point_right:[>>here<<](Marr-Hildreth-intro).:point_left:

 You can check the manual `CAP5415_2012_PA1.pdf` for detail.

 ## My result
 For the first task, I wrote the code to generate different size of Gaussian kernels and Average kernels, which are some basic smoothing kernels using in image de-blurring.
 And I used the `cv2.filter2D()` to complete the convolution operation.